 Civil Justice Attorney, Legal Access Division at State Bar of Texas

-Becky supports legal aid and non-profit legal services organizations, as well as the broader legal community’s pro bono advocacy, to increase access to justice for all Texans, regardless of wealth.
+As a Civil Justice Attorney in the State Bar of Texas’ Legal Access Division, Becky works to support legal aid and non-profit legal services organizations, as well as the broader legal community’s pro bono advocacy, to increase access to justice for all Texans, regardless of wealth.

 Brea Lowenberger